bluegreen-labs/.github/profile/README.md

-The BlueGreen open science labs provides free tools to manage and access environmental data.
-These projects consist of formal research lines, software and hardware implementations through which BlueGreen tries to give back to the open source scientific community.
+The [BlueGreen labs](bluegreenlabs.org) open science resources provide free tools to manage and access environmental data.
+Projects consist of formal research lines, software and hardware implementations through which BlueGreen tries to give back to the open source scientific community.
+Below you find a short list with links to our most popular projects.

 ## Accessing data